What is antiphospholipid syndrome?

 A similar syndrome in which antiphospholipid antibodies are not detected is called seronegative antiphospholipid-like syndrome.

-The name 'lupus anticoagulant' is misleading because not all patients with a positive result have lupus erythematosus, and it is associated with increased blood clotting rather than increased bleeding.
+The name 'lupus anticoagulant' is misleading because not all patients with a positive result have systemic lupus erythematosus, and it is associated with increased blood clotting rather than increased bleeding.

 Who gets antiphospholipid syndrome?